 The parasite had no impact neither on larval ejection, total mass of offspring produced, nor on individual mass of newly emerged males.
 Such results suggest that infection is unlikely to reduce colony and offspring fitness, or dissemination success, which are related to individual size (Greenleaf et al., 2007; Amin et al., 2012).
 The limited effects of Crithidia sp. on the reproductive success of bumble bees herein observed are in line with the literature (Brown et al., 2003; Goulson et al., 2018; Gekière et al., 2022a).
 This absence of impacts on development performance and offspring fitness may stem from the fact that the parasite only infects the adult stage (i.e., Crithidia sp. does not develop in bumble bee larvae, Folly et al., 2017).

-Besides our results showed that Crithidia sp. induced larger fat body content in males emerged in infected microcolonies compared to those emerged in uninfected ones, whereas it has not impact on worker fat body content.
+Besides our results showed that Crithidia sp. induced larger fat body content in males emerged in infected microcolonies compared to those that emerged in uninfected ones, whereas it has no impact on worker fat body content.
 We propose two rationales to explain such a Crithidia-induced difference in fat body content only in newly emerged males and not in workers.
 First, newly emerged males and workers were likely not inoculated at the same age.
 Indeed, workers developed in healthy colonies and were inoculated at the adult stage (most likely > 2 days old) for the establishment of infected microcolonies.
-However, males (most likely one day old) developed in infected microcolonies and ingested Crithidia sp. cells upon emergenceresulting in the infection of up to 90% of them (Gekière et al., 2021, unpublished results). .
+However, males (most likely one day old) developed in infected microcolonies and ingested Crithidia sp. cells upon emergence resulting in the infection of up to 90% of them (Gekière et al., 2021, unpublished results).
 Second, while the difference in male fat body content between infected and uninfected microcolonies is unlikely to have arisen from a difference in brood care (i.e., no significant difference in pollen efficacy), we cannot rule out that infected workers displayed specific brood caring behaviour.
 For instance, they could have added peculiar nutrients or microorganisms to larval food from their hypopharyngeal and mandibular glands and/or stomach to prepare their offspring to face infection (e.g., addition of sterols, Svoboda et al., 1986).
 Such an increase in offspring fat body content through adapted larval feeding by workers could be interpreted as a trans-generational prophylactic behaviour.
 Indeed, enhanced fat body content has been assumed to correspond to a specific allocation of resources to counteract parasites by mounting an immune response (Brown et al., 2003).
 It would be interesting to test whether infected workers provide their larvae with specific central and specialised metabolites.
 We should however underline that the relationship between fat body content and immunity has become controversial since some results have been contradictory (e.g., Brown et al., 2000, Gekière et al., 2022a).

-Although Crithidia sp. only showed mild effects in our experiment and in previous laboratory experiments (Brown et al., 2003; Goulson et al., 2018; Gekière et al., 2022a), it is important to keep in mind that interpretation of results observed in laboratory conditions must be interpreted with caution as controlled conditions are often not representative of natural constraints encountered in the field such as, for instance, predation, flight, and foraging.
+Although Crithidia sp. only showed mild effects in our experiment and in previous laboratory experiments (Brown et al., 2003; Goulson et al., 2018; Gekière et al., 2022a), it is important to keep in mind that interpretation of results observed in laboratory conditions must be interpreted with caution as controlled conditions are often not representative of natural constraints encountered in the field such as for instance, predation, flight, and foraging.
 For example, infection by Crithidia sp. has been shown to impair pollen foraging (Shykoff & Schmid-Hempel, 1991; Otterstatter et al., 2005; Gegear et al., 2006), but such effects cannot be fully comprehended under laboratory conditions.

 Heather pollen quality: the case of flavonoids